Top 8 Enthralling Games Like "Horizon Zero Dawn" Everyone Should Play

 If you have played Arkham games before, the combat mechanics will instantly seem familiar to you.
 While Batman fights with his fists, you’ll have a sword, bow and a dagger in combat scenarios here.
 The synergy between them makes combat exciting and fun.
 You can go for the stealth approach with bow and dagger.
 When it doesn’t work, pull out your sword and go berserk on the orcs.
-Although the game gets repetitive, it’s so fun you will not stop.
+Although the game gets repetitive, it’s such fun that you won't want to stop playing.

 CD Project Red, the developers behind The Witcher series, has been a darling of the gaming community for the last couple of years.
 With the release of The Witcher 3, their latest action-adventure title, they have set a benchmark for other action-RPGs to come.

-After the initial prologue, you’re dumped on a huge map with an unfathomable number of things to do, people to talk, and secrets to uncover.
-There’s so much content you’ll be forgiven to assume that some of them are fillers to lengthen the game.
-This is where The Wticher 3 is head and shoulders above the rest.
+After the initial prologue, you're dumped onto a huge map with an unfathomable number of things to do, people to talk to, and secrets to uncover.
+There’s so much content that you’ll be forgiven to assume that some of them are fillers to lengthen the game.
+This is where The Witcher 3 is head and shoulders above the rest.
 The smallest of things matter here.
-Even the side quest, which might seem trivial, might later come back to haunt you because you made a particular choice in that quest.
+Even the side quests, which might seem trivial, can come back later to haunt you because you made a particular choice in that quest.
 There’s not much of a difference in the quality of main and side quests, which is a testimony to the amount of work CD Project Red has put into the game.

 No matter where you go, there will always be areas crammed with tons of stuff to do.
 The good thing is, nothing feels like a waste of time.
-Even though nearly half of the quests are go-there-and-fetch-that quests, it’s disguised in the form of intriguing stories that’ll make you care about your job as a professional witcher.
+Even though nearly half of the quests are go-there-and-fetch-that, it’s disguised in the form of intriguing stories that’ll make you care about your job as a professional Witcher.
 The story is full of twists and turns and never pans out the way you expect.

 You start off with limited resources and skills.
 As you inch your way to the heart of this game, you grow stronger as you learn new abilities, craft new gears, and acquire new skills.
 The journey from prey to fearsome predator is crammed with tons of main and side quests that will easily take over 25 hours.